 - Use memory local to the processor in use

 - Bind by setting memory masks on tasks (or ranks) as specified where <list> is <numa_id_for_task_0>,<numa_id_for_task_1>,...
 The mapping is specified for a node and identical mapping is applied to the tasks on every node (i.e. the lowest task ID on each node is mapped to the first ID specified in the list, etc.).
 NUMA IDs are interpreted as decimal values unless they are preceded with '0x' in which case they interpreted as hexadecimal values.
 If the number of tasks (or ranks) exceeds the number of elements in this list, elements in the list will be reused as needed starting from the beginning of the list.
-To simplify support for large task counts, the lists may follow a map with an asterisk and repetition count For example "map_mem:0x0f*4,0xf0*4".
-Not supported unless the entire node is allocated to the job.
+To simplify support for large task counts, the lists may follow a map with an asterisk and repetition count.
+For example "map_mem:0x0f*4,0xf0*4".
+For predictable binding results, all CPUs for each node in the job should be allocated to the job.

 - Bind by setting memory masks on tasks (or ranks) as specified where <list> is <numa_mask_for_task_0>,<numa_mask_for_task_1>,...
 The mapping is specified for a node and identical mapping is applied to the tasks on every node (i.e. the lowest task ID on each node is mapped to the first mask specified in the list, etc.).
 NUMA masks are always interpreted as hexadecimal values.
 Note that masks must be preceded with a '0x' if they don't begin with [0-9] so they are seen as numerical values.
 If the number of tasks (or ranks) exceeds the number of elements in this list, elements in the list will be reused as needed starting from the beginning of the list.
-To simplify support for large task counts, the lists may follow a mask with an asterisk and repetition count For example "mask_mem:0*4,1*4".
-Not supported unless the entire node is allocated to the job.
+To simplify support for large task counts, the lists may follow a mask with an asterisk and repetition count.
+For example "mask_mem:0*4,1*4".
+For predictable binding results, all CPUs for each node in the job should be allocated to the job.

 - don't bind tasks to memory (default)